Typically around 1-2 hours for a 3-bed semi. Complex properties with more bedrooms and extensions will take longer.

 If you ask Ynni Cymru Energy Solutions Ltd to produce your EPC, you can receive your certificate by email on the following day, depending on complexity same day as the survey.
 For other suppliers, you will need to check with them.

-No I'm not.
-I produce the Energy Performance Certificate in advance for you before you contact a Green Deal Provider who will then assign a GDA to your Green Deal application.
+No we are not.
+We produce the Energy Performance Certificate in advance for you before you contact a Green Deal Provider who will then assign a GDA to your Green Deal application.

-Yes I can.
-I can look around your property without doing an EPC and then send you a written report on the areas of your property that could / should be improved to cut down your energy bills.
+Yes we can.
+We can look around your property without doing an EPC and then send you a written report on the areas of your property that could / should be improved to cut down your energy bills.
 There will be a fee for this service.

 No. The estimated energy bill calculations on the EPC are based on standardised living conditions and not the individual owner’s lifestyle.